 Prevailing neoliberal ideology encourages us to believe that , if market forces are allowed unfettered scope, we shall arrive at the best of all possible worlds: the more society leaves to market forces, the better it will be for everyone.
-This ideology embraces the belief that public bodies, whether central government, local authorities, nationalised industries, schools or universities, often fail to serve the public interest because they are insensitive to their customers’ needs and demands. …what I have to say challenges what is usually regarded as ‘common sense’.
-What I am challenging is not common sense it is not even sensible, It is theory that is so well established that, although untested, it is generally accepted.
+This ideology embraces the belief that public bodies, whether central government, local authorities, nationalised industries, schools or universities, often fail to serve the public interest because they are insensitive to their customers’ needs and demands.
+What I am challenging is regarded by a large proportion of the world’s policy-makers as just ‘common-sense’.
+I insist that it is not even sensible.
+It is theory that is so well established that, although untested,is widely accepted.

-The conventional wisdom is that the benefits of economic development trickle down to benefit the whole of society.
-The best way to alleviate poverty is to provide the maximum freedom for individual entrepreneurs and corporations to create as much wealth as possible as quickly as possible.
-The poor and the poorest all benefit from wealth creation eventually because of the trickle-down of wealth and income from the rich and very rich to the poor and the very poor.
-Any measures which restrict entrepreneurs and corporations from pursuing competitive advantage are likely to reduce growth in wealth and income.(6)
+The conventional wisdom is that the benefits of economic development trickle down to benefit the whole of society; and that the best way to alleviate poverty is to provide the maximum freedom for individual entrepreneurs and corporations to create as much wealth as possible as quickly as possible.
+The conventional wisdom is that The poor and the poorest all benefit from wealth creation eventually because of the trickle-down of wealth and income from the rich and very rich to the poor and the very poor.
+Any measures which restrict entrepreneurs and corporations from pursuing competitive advantage are thought likely to reduce growth in wealth and income.(6)

-It is clearly important to research the effects of massive advertising and promotion further as a first step in reducing them.
-Moreover, comprehensive analysis …would include at least consideration of manufacturing, transport, energy, the environment and also social care—an important area that is becoming even more important with the growing proportion of old people in the populations of many countries.
+I suggest that there is strong evidence that it important to research the effects of massive advertising and promotion further as a first step in reducing them.
+Comprehensive analysis needs to include consideration of manufacturing, transport, energy, the environment and also social care—an important area that is becoming even more important with the growing proportion of old people in the populations of many countries.
 (8)

 In a few pages of his book, Mirowski (2013, 53-67) summarises the tenets of neoliberalism in the 1980s ”in an abridged format of stark statements” .
 It is possible to characterise the essential nature of neoliberalism as an ideology, on the basis of just one of Mirowski’s sentences: